-- LACNIC will create a reserve equivalent to a /12 block of IPv4 addresses for the purpose of achieving gradual exhaustion of IPv4 resources within the LACNIC region. - 2.
-LACNIC may only make IPv4 allocations or assignments greater than or equal to a /24 and smaller than or equal to /22 from this reserve pool. - 3.
-LACNIC will only allocate or assign resources from this reserve after approval of the first IPv4 address request that cannot be satisfied in full due to lack of IPv4 resources in the LACNIC region.

-- 4. Once this policy comes into force, IPv4 resource applications smaller than a /22 that are pending approval may only receive a /22. - 5.
-Organizations that receive IPv4 resources under the terms set forth in the following policy may receive additional IPv4 resources from LACNIC six months later, provided that they generate a new request that justifies the need for additional IPv4 resources according to the IPv4 address allocation or assignment policies in force. - 6.
-Those organizations that receive IPv4 resources from LACNIC under the terms set forth in the following policy may not receive future IPv4 resource allocations or assignments from LACNIC for a period of 6 months. - 7.
+- 1. LACNIC will create a reserve equivalent to a /11 block of IPv4 addresses for the purpose of achieving gradual exhaustion of IPv4 resources within the LACNIC region. - 2.
+LACNIC may only make IPv4 allocations or assignments greater than or equal to a /24 and smaller than or equal to a /22 from this reserve pool. - 3.
+LACNIC will only allocate or assign resources from this reserve after approval of the first IPv4 address request that cannot be satisfied in full due to lack of IPv4 resources in the LACNIC region. - 4.
+Once this policy comes into force, IPv4 resource applications smaller than a /22 that are pending approval may only receive a /22. - 5.
+Organizations receiving IPv4 resources under the terms set forth in the following policy may receive additional IPv4 resources from LACNIC after a period of six months, provided that they generate a new request that justifies the need for additional IPv4 resources according to the IPv4 address allocation or assignment policies in force.
+Organizations requesting address blocks for critical infrastructure may request up to a /22 at any time. - 6.
 Blocks received under this policy may not be transferred as specified in paragraph 2.3.2.18 of the policy manual for a period of one year.
-The same applies to its subblocks, i.e. blocks consisting of a subset of the IPv4 addresses contained in the block. - 8.
-This proposal does not replace Section 11.1 of the Policy Manual.
+The same applies to its subblocks, i.e., blocks consisting of a subset of the IPv4 addresses contained in the block. - 7.
+This proposal does not replace section 11.1 of the Policy Manual.
 The reserve created under section 11.1 is independent from the reserve created under this proposal.